Christopher-Bradshaw/books/Fooled_By_Randomness.md

 * Loss aversion - losing X hurts more than gaining X.

 Quotes:
-* "A mistake is not something to be detemrined after the fact, but in the light of the imformation until that point."
+* "A mistake is not something to be determined after the fact, but in the light of the imformation until that point."
 * What a journalist should say: "Today the market with up, but this information is not too relevant as it emnates mostly from noise"